Teodoro Obiang Nguema Mbasogo: Wealth

 The U.S. Justice Department has alleged that Obiang's son also extorted funds from lumber and construction companies by inflating contractor payments by as much as 500%, then funnelled the funds into a private accounts for his own use.
 Obiang and his cabinet have defended Kiki, as his son is known.
 Lawyers uphold his innocence in both US and French courts, saying he received the funds legally though legitimate business enterprises.

 Shortly after the emergence of these allegations, Obiang named his son Equatorial Guinea's deputy permanent delegate to UNESCO, possibly giving him diplomatic immunity from prosecution.
 Obiang has created an independent audit task force to review the expenditures and financials of public figures in the government, screen for corruption, and increase financial transparency.
 The head of this task force, however, was appointed by Obiang himself.

-Obiang owns two mansions in the United States, one in Los Angeles and the other in Washington, D.C.
-He usually goes there for meetings and when he is not in residence there is a caretaker.